mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Resource Parameter in Token Response

-## Syntax

-Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}} for a valid token request.
+Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}.

+The value of the `resource` parameter MUST be either:

+- A single case-sensitive string containing a StringOrURI value when the token is valid for exactly one resource, or
-The value of the `resource` parameter MUST be an array of case-sensitive strings, each containing a StringOrURI value that identifies the protected resource for which the token is valid.
-In the special case when the token is targeted to a single resource, the `resource` value MAY be a single case-sensitive string containing a StringOrURI value.
+- An array of case-sensitive strings, each containing a StringOrURI value, when the token is valid for multiple resources.

+Each StringOrURI value identifies a protected resource for which the token is valid.
+When multiple resources are included, the array MUST contain at least one element, and each element MUST be unique within the array.

     HTTP/1.1 200 OK
     Content-Type: application/json